Ctrlpanel-gg/docs/versioned_docs/version-0.9.1/Guides/uninstallation.md

 ### Pterodactyl API Key

 Login to your pterodactyl panel and go to the admin page.
-Then go to the API tab (`/admin/api`) and delete the key you made for controlpanel.
+Then go to the API tab (`/admin/api`) and delete the key you made for ctrlpanel.